ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 Low molecular weight carbon (LMWC) consists of molecules that are simple, soluble and labile, i.e. those that are immediately utilisable by microbes.
-It is formed through the microbially mediated breakdown of POM, but is also directly supplied by plant roots.
+It is formed through the microbially mediated breakdown of more complex carbon, but is also directly supplied by plant roots.
 LMWC is commonly lost to leaching, or by microbial uptake.
 This pool turns over rapidly (order of days).

 ### Mineral associated organic matter (MAOM)

 Carbon can be protected from microbial activity by mineral association, whereby mineral surfaces take up organic matter by adsorption, conferring chemical protection.
-It is generally microbial biomass and LMWC that gets absorbed in this way.
-Aggregates can form from MAOM, which they then release upon breakdown.
-When desorption occurs carbon is released from mineral association in the form of LMWC.
 This pool turns over very slowly (order of years to decades) and so in most soils it is the main form of (chemically) protected carbon.

 ### Microbial biomass

 Microbial biomass accounts for a small fraction of total soil carbon.
-However, microbes are key drivers of soil carbon cycling, with significant flows of carbon through the microbial biomass pool.
-Microbes assist in the formation of {term}`LMWC` by excreting enzymes that breakdown {term}`POM`.
-They then utilise LMWC to form biomass.
-Microbial waste products and necromass either break down into LMWC, or form mineral associations.
-In addition, microbial respiration is one of the major sources of carbon loss to the system.
+However, microbes are key drivers of soil carbon cycling, with significant flows of carbon through the microbial biomass pool, with microbial respiration is one of the major sources of carbon loss to the system.
 This pool turns over rapidly (order of days) and only represents a very small fraction of total soil carbon.
 However, it is very important to track because many soil processes are driven by microbes, and so depend either implicitly or explicitly on the size of this pool.

-TODO - Necromass needs to be added as a pool
+### Microbial necromass

+When microbial cells die they breakdown forming what is termed microbial necromass.
+This consists of complex biochemicals that normally would be contained within cells, that are now exposed directly to the soil environment.
+This pools turns over rapidly (order of days), and is very small.
+However, it is important to track this pool as the biochemicals that it represents rapidly associated with soil minerals, so the size of this pool can effect how quickly new protected carbon is formed.

 TODO - Add inputs section